An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: Concluding remarks

 \section{Concluding remarks}

-We conclude this work by a few remarks on possible extensions of this work: \begin{itemize}
+We conclude this work by three brief remarks on possible extensions of this work: \begin{itemize}

-\item The generalized minimum information checkerboard copula problem in~\eqref{eq:GMICC} was formed as a tractable proxy of the generalized minimum information copula problem in~\eqref{eq:GMIC}.
-The underlying intuition is that the larger the discretization parameter~$n$, the closer the solution of the former to the solution of the latter.
-Further research is needed to formalize the previous intuition and prove a related adequate mathematical statement.
-This is the subject of a companion paper.

 \item The algorithmic approach derived in Section~\ref{sec:solving} for attempting to solve the generalized minimum information checkerboard copula problem works on the skeletons of the underlying checkerboard probability measures.
-Such probability arrays turn out to be also at the heart of the so-called discrete copula approach initially put forward in \cite{Gee20}, and further studied in \cite{KojMar24} and \cite{GeeKojMar25}.
+Such probability arrays turn out to be also at the heart of the so-called discrete copula approach initially put forward in \cite{Gee20}, and further studied in \cite{KojMar24,GeeKojMar25}.
 As a consequence, in future work, the proposed iterative $I$-projection procedure could be directly used to solve what could be called the generalized minimum information discrete copula problem.
 The only difference would be that the latter would involve probability arrays whose $d$ dimensions have possibly different sizes.

+\item As mentioned in Section~\ref{sec:num}, the main practical issue related to the use of the proposed algorithmic procedure in its general form is that it manipulates arrays with $n^d$ elements.
+With our non optimal implementation, we found it possible to set $n = 100$ when $d=4$ (see Section~\ref{sec:num:d4}).
+Note that the same memory storage cost would be incurred by setting $n = 10$ when $d = 8$.
+In future research, we will investigate under which conditions memory saving implementations of the proposed algorithmic procedure are possible.

-\item As discussed in Remark~\ref{rem:nonconv} and illustrated in Section~\ref{sec:num}, one practical difficulty when applying the proposed iterative $I$-projection procedure is to distinguish between its nonconvergence and its slow convergence.
-A possible strategy when the convergence criterion in Algorithm~\ref{algo:iterated:Iproj} is not satisfied for $M$ large would be to explore the space of subproblems (problems in which one or more constraints related to $J \in \Jc$ or $K \in \Kc$ are removed) to try to identify which constraints may cause the possible global inconsistency.
+\item Another challenge related to the use of the proposed algorithmic procedure when $d$ increases is that the number of possible constraints grows exponentially with $d$.
+The larger the number of constraints, the higher the probability of inconsistency.
+A possible strategy when the execution of Algorithm~\ref{algo:iterated:Iproj} suggests that the constraints are inconsistent (see Section~\ref{sec:interpret}) would be to explore the space of subproblems (problems in which one or more constraints related to $J \in \Jc$ or $K \in \Kc$ are removed) to try to identify which constraints may cause the possible global inconsistency.